MicrosoftDocs/visualstudio-docs/docs/ide/managing-application-settings-dotnet.md

 The project system stores application settings in two XML files:

-- an app.config file, which is created at design time when you create the first application setting
+- an *app.config* file, which is created at design time when you create the first application setting

-- a user.config file, which is created at run time when the user who runs the application changes the value of any user setting.
+- a *user.config* file, which is created at run time when the user who runs the application changes the value of any user setting.

 Notice that changes in user settings are not written to disk unless the application specifically calls a method to do this.

-## Creating application settings at design time
+## Create application settings at design time

 At design time, you can create application settings in two ways: by using the **Settings** page of the **Project Designer**, or by using the **Properties** window for a form or control, which allows you to bind a setting to a property.

-When you create an application-scoped setting (for example, a database connection string, or a reference to server resources), [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)] saves it in app.config with the `<applicationSettings>` tag.
+When you create an application-scoped setting (for example, a database connection string, or a reference to server resources), [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)] saves it in *app.config* with the `<applicationSettings>` tag.
 (Connection strings are saved under the `<connectionStrings>` tag.)

-When you create a user-scoped setting (for example, default font, home page, or window size), [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)] saves it in app.config with the `<userSettings>` tag.
+When you create a user-scoped setting (for example, default font, home page, or window size), [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)] saves it in *app.config* with the `<userSettings>` tag.

 > [!IMPORTANT]
-> When you store connection strings in app.config, you should take precautions to avoid revealing sensitive information, such as passwords or server paths, in the connection string.
+> When you store connection strings in *app.config*, you should take precautions to avoid revealing sensitive information, such as passwords or server paths, in the connection string.
 >
 > If you take connection string information from an external source, such as a user supplying a user ID and password, you must be careful to ensure that the values that you use to construct your connection string do not contain additional connection string parameters that change the behavior of your connection.
 >
 > Consider using the Protected Configuration feature to encrypt sensitive information in the configuration file.
-See [Protecting Connection Information](/dotnet/framework/data/adonet/protecting-connection-information) for more information.
+See [Protect connection information](/dotnet/framework/data/adonet/protecting-connection-information) for more information.

 > [!NOTE]
 > Because there is no configuration file model for class libraries, application settings do not apply for Class Library projects.
 The exception is a Visual Studio Tools for Office DLL project, which can have a configuration file.

-## Using customized settings files
+## Use customized settings files

 You can add customized settings files to your project for convenient management of groups of settings.
 Settings that are contained in a single file are loaded and saved as a unit.
 Therefore, being able to store settings in separate files for frequently-used and infrequently-used groups can save time in loading and saving settings.

-For example, you can add a file such as SpecialSettings.settings to your project.
+For example, you can add a file such as *SpecialSettings.settings* to your project.
 While your `SpecialSettings` class is not exposed in the `My` namespace, **View Code** can read the custom settings file that contains `Partial Class SpecialSettings`.

-The Settings Designer first searches for the Settings.settings file that the project system creates; this is the default file that the Project Designer displays in the **Settings** tab.
-Settings.settings is located in the My Project folder for [!INCLUDE[vbprvb](../code-quality/includes/vbprvb_md.md)] projects and in the Properties folder for [!INCLUDE[csprcs](../data-tools/includes/csprcs_md.md)] projects.
-The Project Designer then searches for other settings files in the project's root folder.
+The **Settings Designer** first searches for the *Settings.settings* file that the project system creates; this is the default file that the **Project Designer** displays in the **Settings** tab. *Settings.settings* is located in the *My Project* folder for [!INCLUDE[vbprvb](../code-quality/includes/vbprvb_md.md)] projects and in the *Properties* folder for [!INCLUDE[csprcs](../data-tools/includes/csprcs_md.md)] projects.
+The **Project Designer** then searches for other settings files in the project's root folder.
 Therefore, you should put your custom settings file there.
-If you add a .settings file elsewhere in your project, the Project Designer will not be able to locate it.
+If you add a *.settings* file elsewhere in your project, the **Project Designer** will not be able to locate it.

-## Accessing or changing application settings at run time in Visual Basic
+## Access or change application settings at run time in Visual Basic

 In Visual Basic projects, you can access application settings at run time by using the `My.Settings` object.
-On the **Settings** page, click the **View code** button to view the Settings.vb file.
-Settings.vb defines the `Settings` class, which enables you to handle these events on the settings class: <xref:System.Configuration.ApplicationSettingsBase.SettingChanging>, <xref:System.Configuration.ApplicationSettingsBase.PropertyChanged>, <xref:System.Configuration.ApplicationSettingsBase.SettingsLoaded>, and <xref:System.Configuration.ApplicationSettingsBase.SettingsSaving>.
-Notice that the `Settings` class in Settings.vb is a partial class that displays only the user-owned code, not the whole generated class.
-For more information about accessing application settings by using the `My.Settings` object, see [Accessing Application Settings (.NET Framework)](/dotnet/visual-basic/developing-apps/programming/app-settings/accessing-application-settings).
+On the **Settings** page, click the **View code** button to view the *Settings.vb* file. *Settings.vb* defines the `Settings` class, which enables you to handle these events on the settings class: <xref:System.Configuration.ApplicationSettingsBase.SettingChanging>, <xref:System.Configuration.ApplicationSettingsBase.PropertyChanged>, <xref:System.Configuration.ApplicationSettingsBase.SettingsLoaded>, and <xref:System.Configuration.ApplicationSettingsBase.SettingsSaving>.
+Notice that the `Settings` class in *Settings.vb* is a partial class that displays only the user-owned code, not the whole generated class.
+For more information about accessing application settings by using the `My.Settings` object, see [Access application settings (.NET Framework)](/dotnet/visual-basic/developing-apps/programming/app-settings/accessing-application-settings).

-The values of any user-scoped settings that the user changes at run time (for example, the position of a form) are stored in a user.config file.
-Notice that the default values are still saved in app.config.
+The values of any user-scoped settings that the user changes at run time (for example, the position of a form) are stored in a *user.config* file.
+Notice that the default values are still saved in *app.config*.

 If you have changed any user-scoped settings during run time, for example in testing the application, and want to reset these settings to their default values, click the **Synchronize** button.

-We strongly recommend that you use the `My.Settings` object and the default .settings file to access settings.
-This is because you can use the Settings Designer to assign properties to settings, and, additionally, user settings are automatically saved before application shutdown.
+We strongly recommend that you use the `My.Settings` object and the default *.settings* file to access settings.
+This is because you can use the **Settings Designer** to assign properties to settings, and, additionally, user settings are automatically saved before application shutdown.
 However, your Visual Basic application can access settings directly.
-In that case you have to access the `MySettings` class and use a custom .settings file in the root of the project.
+In that case you have to access the `MySettings` class and use a custom *.settings* file in the root of the project.
 You must also save the user settings before ending the application, as you would do for a C# application; this is described in the following section.

-## Accessing or changing application settings at run time in C# #
+## Access or change application settings at run time in C# #

 In languages other than Visual Basic, such as C#, you must access the `Settings` class directly, as shown in the following [!INCLUDE[csprcs](../data-tools/includes/csprcs_md.md)] example.